dereneaton/ipyrad/docs/pedicularis_.rst

 Setup a params file
 -------------------
 Always start by using the ``-n {name}`` argument to create a new named Assembly.
-I'll use the name ``base`` to indicate this is the base assembly from which we will later create several branches.
+I'll use the name ``pedicularis`` to indicate taxa being assembled.

 .. code:: bash